cosmos/cosmos-sdk/x/staking/README.md

 * remove the mature entry from `Redelegation.Entries`
 * remove the `Redelegation` object from the store if there are no remaining entries.

-#### ConsPubKeyRotations

-After the completion of the unbonding period, matured rotations will be removed from the queues and indexes to unblock the validator for the next iterations.

-* remove the mature entry from state of `ValidatorConsensusKeyRotationRecordQueueKey`
-* remove the mature entry form state of `ValidatorConsensusKeyRotationRecordIndexKey`

 ## Hooks